The on-premise contact centre to the cloud? Yes, but…

 Even though these arguments seem sound at first sight, they do not outweigh the advantages of a – full or hybrid – cloud platform.
 At least not if you want to continue participating in the rapidly changing world of customer contact.
 If you want to keep innovating to distinguish yourself from the competition.
 If you want to continue to improve the experience of the customer as well as your employees.

-Legacy systems aren’t such a bad idea
+Legacy systems aren’t all that bad

 So why do many companies still choose to keep using their legacy systems?
 And what do we actually mean by a legacy system?
 It means a software system that is generally considered outdated or for which a newer technology has now been developed.
 In most cases, a legacy system can fulfil its original role just fine, but it doesn’t offer the flexibility of newer systems, for example in terms of integrations, system and process updates, or the ability for employees to work from a location outside the contact centre.
 The result is that in most cases you can no longer take advantage from innovations and the associated benefits for the customer, your employees and the business results.